Fall Toddler Process Art Idea: Tissue Painted Art

 • Soaking the tissue paper will cause the colors to bleed, but too much water to remove some of the detail caused from crumpling the paper in the first place.

-More Toddler Process Art Ideas for Fall
+Ideas for Toddler Process Art for Fall

 The art can stop here, or you can add one more layer of fun to it.
 Or better yet, ask your preschooler or toddler what she wants to do!